Locations:

 Advertisement

-Typically, you can identify a swimmer’s ear infection by redness and swelling of your ear canal and outer ear (the part that you can see around the opening), itching, pain, pus drainage, a feeling of fullness and sometimes, hearing loss.
+• Redness and swelling of your ear canal and outer ear (the part that you can see around the opening)

-You can sometimes reduce inflammation by cleaning and drying the ear canal.
-In most cases, this requires applying antibiotic or anti-fungal ear drops.
+You may be able to reduce the inflammation by cleaning and drying the ear canal.
+In most cases, this requires applying antibiotics or anti-fungal ear drops.
 The drops need to reach your skin in order to work, so cleaning your ear with hydrogen peroxide, for example, is important.

 • Show you how to use them.